couchbase/go-blip/README.md

-# BLIP-Over-WebSocket Implementation for Go
+# BLIP Implementation for Go

 This is a [Go][GO] language [golang] implementation of the [BLIP][BLIP] messaging protocol running over [WebSockets][WEBSOCKET].